gitguige/academic-kickstart/content/home/posts.md

  # CSS class.
  css_class = ""
 +++
+* Apr 2022.
+I was invited to give a speed briefing and poster presentation at *the Inaugural Commonwealth Cyber Initiative Symposium (CCI 2022)*.

 * Mar 2022.
 I was selected to give a poster presentation at *the 18th Annual University of Virginia Engineering Research Symposium (UVERS 2022)*.